wincent/presentation/README.md

 * Live resizing of `pre` blocks in response to window resize events (presentation will be full-screen anyway).
 * Manual control over timer (just refresh the page if you want to restart the timer).
 * Beautiful CSS and JS internals.
+* Slides optimized for downloading over the web.